milestonesys/mipsdk-samples-plugin/SCImageViewerAddOnSample/README.md

   used to control the video playback from an individual camera.
 - How digital zoom is activated and used.
 - How a video effect can be applied.
+- How currently selected stream for a camera view item can be read and changed.

 ## Using